Last Updated on October 31, 2024 by Matt Musico

 Milwaukee Brewers: Orlando Arcia & Prince Fielder, 4 Home Runs

 Three of Arcia’s postseason homers came during the 2018 playoffs.
-He turned into a completely different player that October.
+He turned into a completely different player in October.
 After posting just a 55 wRC+ with three homers through 366 regular-season plate appearances, he matched that homer output with a 133 wRC+ in just 34 plate appearances.
 Baseball, man.

 Fielder hit one homer during his first trip to the postseason in 2008, but that’s about all he did.
 Through 17 plate appearances, the first baseman posted a -30 wRC+.
 His next trip came in his final season with Milwaukee in 2011.
 Fielder slugged three homers while collecting six RBI and six runs scored to go along with a 149 wRC+ in 11 games played.